Campus of the University of Notre Dame: Museums

-The Snite Museum of Art is a fine art museum on the University of Notre Dame campus, near South Bend, Indiana.
-It owns over 23,000 works which represent many principal world cultures and periods, with a focus on Western art history.

-The museum is home to the Kress collection of Italian renaissance and baroque art, as well as an extensive Mesoamerican collection.
+The Snite Museum of Art was a fine art museum on the University of Notre Dame campus.
+It owned over 23,000 works which represent many principal world cultures and periods, with a focus on Western art history.
+The museum was home to the Kress collection of Italian renaissance and baroque art, as well as an extensive Mesoamerican collection.
 According to the website, ..."the museum now exhibits the most important collection of Olmec art in any art museum in the United States.
 The Unruh purchase reinforces the Museum's position as one of the most important general pre-Columbian collections in this country."

+The Raclin Murphy Museum of Art opened in December 2023 and now houses the collection that previously resided at Snite, which closed in 2023.